Fruit Trees

 Superior Plum

 Superior flavor and earlier, heavier crops are benefits of planting this plum that’s a hybrid of Japanese and American varieties.
 Fruit is large, firm and sweet.
 Late bloom time prevents frost damage and subsequent crop loss.
-Self-fruitful and very cold hardy, this home orchard favorite performs best in Zone 4-8.
+Toka is the most recommended pollenizer for this home orchard favorite.
+Performs best in Zone 4-9.

 Prunus - Prune